Lattyware/elm-fontawesome/README.md

 This is a package that generates Elm code for [FontAwesome 5][fa].
-This does not rely on any external javascript (e.g: using the JavaScript library to replace nodes, which can cause issues with Elm), and unlike the font, only includes the icons you use in your Elm code if you minify your output.
+This does not rely on any external javascript (e.g: using the JavaScript library to replace nodes, which can cause issues with Elm), and unlike the font, only includes the icons you use in your Elm code if you minify your output, as well as providing access to the powerful transformation, layering, text, counter, and masking features.

 [fa]: https://fontawesome.com/